smartcontractkit/chainlink/core/chains/evm/gas/docs/FEE_HISTORY_ESTIMATOR.md

 The rest of the configs are only applicable when `EIP1559` is enabled

 - `BlockHistorySize`: controls the number of past blocks to include during gas calculations.
 If set to 0, the estimator will skip any priority fee calculation and calculate the underlying base fee.
 This config should be set to 0 for chains that don't have a mempool.
-- `RewardPercentile`: it specifies which fee percentile to pick from for each processed past block.
+- `RewardPercentile`: specifies which fee percentile to pick from for each processed past block.

 ### Validations
 During startup, the estimator will perform two config checks: